For the most up-to-date listings of events, check out www.discoverireland.ie and www.entertainment.ie.

-Kinsale International Gourmet Festival.
+Kinsale Gourmet Festival.
 Kinsale, County Cork.
 The foodie capital of Ireland hosts this well-respected annual fest, featuring special menus in all the restaurants and plenty of visiting star chefs (www.kinsalerestaurants.com; 021/477-3571).
+Mid-October.

 Baboró International Arts Festival for Children.
 Galway.
 A fun-filled, educational festival geared to kids 3 to 12 years of age, with theater, music, dance, museum exhibitions, and literary events (www.baboro.ie; 091/569-777).
-Mid-late October.
+Mid- to late October.

 Guinness Cork Jazz Festival.
 Cork City.
 Ireland’s second city stages a first-rate festival of jazz, with an international lineup of live acts playing in hotels, concert halls, and pubs (www.guinnessjazzfestival.com; 021/427-8979).
 Late October.

-Dublin City Marathon.
-On the last Monday in October, more than 5,000 runners from both sides of the Atlantic and the Irish Sea participate in this popular run through the streets of the capital (www.dublinmarathon.ie; 01/623-2250).
+SSE Airtricity Dublin City Marathon.
+On the last Monday in October, more than 20,000 runners from both sides of the Atlantic and the Irish Sea participate in this popular run through the streets of the capital (www.dublinmarathon.ie; 01/623-2250).

 Killarney Christmas Market.
 Fair Hill, Killarney, County Kerry.
 Killarney hosts some of the region’s best Christmas markets, devoted mainly to quality local crafts and food (www.christmasinkillarney.com; 064/663-7928).
 Various dates in December.

 Dublin Docklands Christmas Festival.
 Part of the traditional run-up to Christmas in Dublin, this huge event all but takes over Docklands.
-Mostly it’s an opportunity to shop (there are over 100 different traders), but there’s also a fairground, and festive food and drink aplenty (www.dublindocklandschristmasfestival.ie; 01/496-9883).
+Mostly it’s an opportunity to shop (there are over 100 different traders), but it also has a fairground and festive food and drink aplenty (www.dublindocklandschristmasfestival.ie; 01/496-9883).
 Mid-December until Christmas.